 How do we move from thinking about bodies in our world to feeling and standing with those bodies?

-On this hinge of decision, life indeed has a cost, and hierarchies of the past and present lurk everywhere.
-But admitting these facts need not resign us to tragic necessity.
+On this hinge of possibility, life indeed has a cost, and hierarchies of the past and present lurk everywhere.
+But this admission need not resign us to tragic necessity.
 Quite the opposite!
-These necessary affirmations are just the start of minimizing that price, imagining futures with less loss, and shaking up the structures that define winners and losers at the outset.
+These necessary affirmations are just the start of minimizing that price, innovating toward futures with less loss, and shaking up the structures that define winners and losers at the outset.
 In short, the responsive work of ethics.

-In this work, I have found friendship with many dissonant world visions that, in some way, strive toward these aims amid the inconsistencies of practice: Jainism's nonharm to all life forms, Sikhism's political fearlessness, the peace church witness against state violence, de/re/constructive thinkers, feminist and ecological ethics of care, critical animal theorists, A. N. Whitehead's claim that reality creates itself in constant process, as well as poets and artists who reflect ourselves and our worlds back to us, maintaining the knife edge of grief/goodness, pain/beauty.
+In this work, I have found friendship with many dissonant world visions that somehow strive toward these aims amid the inconsistencies of practice: Jainism's nonharm to all life forms, Sikhism's political fearlessness, the peace church witness against state violence, de/re/constructive thinkers, feminist and ecological ethics of care, critical animal theorists, A. N. Whitehead's claim that reality creates itself in constant process, as well as poets and artists who reflect ourselves and our worlds back to us, maintaining the knife edge of grief/goodness, pain/beauty.

 I live toward the creative adventure of a plant-based life, and work to illuminate the suffering of creatures (as well as examples of their joy and freedom), the damage to ecosystems, as well as the complex entanglements of workers amid the border-crossing web of industrial agriculture and other contemporary bioethical issues.